'Lotta' strip from Tina #49, 2022).

 Early life and career

 Born in 1984 in Emmen, Marloes de Vries developed interests in several artistic disciplines throughout several stages of her childhood, starting with painting at age 5, then comics at age 9 and finally web design at age 14.
-At age 18, she was accepted at the ArtEZ School of Arts in Enschede, where she studied visual communication from 2003 to 2007.
-Her desire to switch to illustration was cut short due to bureaucratic reasons and the off-putting opinions of some overly critical teachers.
+At age 18, she enrolled at the ArtEZ School of Arts in Enschede, where she studied visual communication from 2003 to 2007.
+Her desire to switch to the illustration department was cut short due to bureaucratic reasons and the off-putting opinions of some overly critical teachers.
 She began her professional career working as a graphic designer for agencies in the provinces Overijssel and Groningen, before becoming a freelance designer, art director and wedding/portrait photographer in 2009.
 She ranks the illustrators Fiep Westendorp and Quentin Blake among her major inspirations.

 Translation: - "Why don't pull that bag of crisps a bit nearer?" - "Because I'm doing a kind of sit-ups.
 I have to think a little about my figure, don't you agree?"

 2013 was a turning point in De Vries' career.
 She moved to Rotterdam and decided to fully focus on a career in illustration.
-Her ongoing assignments included illustrations (mostly handlettering) for Flow magazine, and working as a ghost artist on the children's book series 'Borre' for illustrator Stefan Tijs (2014-2016).
+Her ongoing assignments included illustrations (mostly hand lettering) for Flow magazine, and working as a ghost artist on the children's book series 'Borre' for illustrator Stefan Tijs (2014-2016).
 Among her other clients are Ravensburger and TEDx.

 Journal Doodles

 De Vries also began posting her self-described "journal doodles" on her social media accounts.
 These funny and at times moving comic strips give an open-hearted and recognizable peek in the life of a young professional woman.
-Already in 2013 she self-published a book collection under the title 'Journal Doodles - the works'.
+Already in 2013, she self-published a book collection under the title 'Journal Doodles - the works'.
 Her daily strips went viral in 2017 after being the subject of an article on the website Bored Panda, which resulted in publications on A+ (Ashton Kutcher's online magazine), 9GAG and Forbidden Planet.
 A large selection of her diary comics is released by the Utrecht-based publisher Blossom Books under the title 'Volwassen Worden Is Optioneel' ("Adulthood Is Optional", 2019).
 Several of her strips are available on greeting cards through Ohh Deer.

 De Week van Marloes

 Since 2016, De Vries makes a monthly cartoon for the union magazine NT Magazine, and writes articles about self-development for Charlie Magazine and Flow.
-In the same tradition as her journal doodles, she makes a monthly cartoon for the women's magazine Flair under the title 'De Week van Marloes' from November 2018 until mid-2022.
+In the same tradition as her journal doodles, she made a monthly cartoon for the women's magazine Flair under the title 'De Week van Marloes' from November 2018 until mid-2022.

 Lotta